CORPORATE INFORMATION: MODERN SLAVERY STATEMENT

-Employee Training and Responsibilities
+Colleague Training and Responsibilities

 Consequences of Non-Compliance

 We are confident that, in our own business, there is no slavery or human trafficking taking place.
 Our internal systems, controls and hiring policies are sufficiently strong and robust to ensure this.
-We are also a small enough business that any evidence of this would be quickly spotted and dealt with.
-We do, of course, trade with a wide range of different producers, suppliers and carriers, most outside the UK.
+We are a small business as such we can identify any evidence of this quickly and deal with it in a timely manner.

 Future Plans and Targets